The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{AdvAttack}

 AdvAttack was proposed in \cite{chen2017secmd} as a novel attack method to evade detection with the adversarial cost as low as possible.
 This is achieved by manipulating the API calls by injecting more of those features which are most relevant to benign files and removing those features with higher relevance scores to malware.
+AdvAttack increased the classifier's false negative ratio to 71 percent while degrade the accuracy of the classifier to 58.5 percent.